Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br />

-You can create this same table by multiplying values together and subtracting the set till we have zero left.
+You can create this same table by multiplying values together and subtracting the set till you have zero left.

 <br /><br />